Fair-Exchange/Safecoin/docs/src/transaction_fees.md

   - affordable blockchain
 ---

-The small fees paid to process [instructions](./terminology.md#instruction) on the Solana blockchain are known as "_transaction fees_".
+The small fees paid to process [instructions](./terminology.md#instruction) on the Safecoin blockchain are known as "_transaction fees_".

 As each transaction (which contains one or more instructions) is sent through the network, it gets processed by the current leader validation-client.
-Once confirmed as a global state transaction, this _transaction fee_ is paid to the network to help support the [economic design](#economic-design) of the Solana blockchain.
+Once confirmed as a global state transaction, this _transaction fee_ is paid to the network to help support the [economic design](#economic-design) of the Safecoin blockchain.

 > **NOTE:** Transaction fees are different from [account rent](./terminology.md#rent)!
-> While transaction fees are paid to process instructions on the Solana network, rent is paid to store data on the blockchain.
+> While transaction fees are paid to process instructions on the Safecoin network, rent is paid to store data on the blockchain.

 > You can learn more about rent here: [What is rent?](./developing/intro/rent.md)

 ## Why pay transaction fees?

-Transaction fees offer many benefits in the Solana [economic design](#basic-economic-design) described below.
+Transaction fees offer many benefits in the Safecoin [economic design](#basic-economic-design) described below.
 Mainly:

 - they provide compensation to the validator network for the CPU/GPU resources necessary to process transactions,
 - reduce network spam by introducing real cost to transactions,